 In accordance with the Campus Compact, student groups may not organize or host social activities on or off-campus which may cause safety risks to themselves or the community.
 Any requests for In-Person events that receive approval will be approved to be held on campus.

 Students are encouraged to keep their in-person activity limited to their defined residential pods.
 Any interaction with people outside of your pod should include mask wearing, social distancing, frequent handwashing, etc.

 At this time, the University has suspended event registration (with and without alcohol).

-Those groups and/or individuals who host events out of line with this guidance may be sent to the Office of Student Conduct for further investigation.
+Those groups and/or individuals who host events out of line with this guidance will be referred to the Campus Compact Review Panel which may refer cases to the Office of Student Conduct.